-The U.S. Department of Education has recently published final regulations with an effective date of July 1, 2011.
-These regulations make significant changes to how institutions measure satisfactory progress toward program completion for students who receive federal aid.
+The U.S. Department of Education has published regulations that require institutions to measure satisfactory progress toward program completion for students who receive federal aid.
 The College monitors satisfactory academic progress (SAP) of financial aid recipients at the end of each term.
 To maintain eligibility for financial aid, a student must comply with the following standard:

 - ♦ Must have a program GPA of 2.0 - ♦ Must have a program completion rate of 66.67% at the end of each term.
 The rate is calculated by dividing the total number of hours the student has successfully completed by the total number attempted.
 Successful completion of a course is defined as earning a grade of A, B, C, or D. Grades of "F", "AU", "I", "W", and "WF" are not considered as successful completion.
-The rate also includes transfer credit hours that are accepted toward a student's educational program. - Must complete a program of study in a time frame not to exceed 150% of the published length of the program.
+The rate also includes transfer credit hours that are accepted toward a student's educational program. - ♦ Must complete a program of study in a time frame not to exceed 150% of the published length of the program.
 This is measured in credit hours (e.g., if the academic program length requires 60 credit hours, maximum time frame cannot exceed 90 credit hours attempted).
 Financial aid eligibility is limited to the 150% maximum time frame of a program's credit length even if the program is not completed.
 Change of major or program may not be sufficient reason to extend the credit limit.
 Financial Aid/ Multiple Major policy: Effective Summer Semester 2013, students may major in more than one program.
 For Satisfactory Academic Progress (SAP) determination, a student may only have one 150% time frame calculation, regardless of multiple eligible programs.
-The longest credit hour program will be used to determine the student's 150% time frame calculation.
+The longest credit hour program will be used to determine the student's 150% time frame calculation..